rstodden/TS_annotation_tool/README.md

 - mark changes in two different sentences if aligned.
 - show metadata as URL during the annotation process.
 - insert copied texts (without webscraping) and do sentence splitting?
+- translation part
+	- include some CAT feature, highligh complex words based on a list. or use languagetool?

 ## Texts
 ### verwenden und veröffentlichen